+- Increased or decreased urination

+- Increased thirst

+- Restlessness, eventually followed by extreme weakness and fatigue

+- Confusion

+- Nausea and vomiting

+DIAGNOSING MULTIPLE MYELOMA

-It is important for a patient suspected of having myeloma to first find a doctor who specializes in myeloma patient care - a myeloma specialist.
-Once a specialist is found, each patient must have all the appropriate tests conducted, as the results will help determine the extent of the disease, its prognosis, and the best options for treatment-including the possibility of a clinical trial-and monitoring.
-Finally, all patients should discuss with their myeloma specialist the option of sharing their data on registries (secure online platform that captures patient data) to allow clinicians and researchers to identify trends, learn about the most effective treatments, and design clinical trials for potential new therapies (Figure 5).
+Multiple myeloma is a highly diverse disease, meaning that it is different in every patient.
+There are at least eight different forms, or subtypes, of myeloma.
+Each subtype differs in terms of its genomic features, clinical features (that is, its symptoms and disease course), and prognosis.
+It is important for a patient suspected of having myeloma to first find a doctor who specializes in myeloma patient care-a myeloma specialist.
+Once a specialist is found, each patient must have all the appropriate tests conducted, as the results will help determine the extent of the disease, its prognosis, and the best options for treatment including the possibility of a clinical trial-and monitoring.
+Finally, all patients should discuss with their myeloma specialist the option of sharing their data on registries (secure online platforms designed to record and store patient data) or via clinical studies such as the MMRF CureCloud®, which help clinicians and researchers identify trends, learn about the most effective treatments, and work toward bringing new therapies to patients.
+This process, developed by the MMRF in collaboration with four cancer research organizations using data from patients, is called The Right TrackTM.
+Following The Right Track with assistance from the MMRF's Patient Navigation Center will help patients

+obtain the best treatment and results for their specific type of myeloma (Figure 5).
+The first two steps of The Right Track are key when patients first learn they may have multiple myeloma.

+Figure 5.
+Key steps for the best possible care for patients with myeloma.